 Once you have mapped your process on a Kanban board, you can begin to analyze the value-adding and non-value-adding activities in your workflow.
 The idea is to use those insights to eliminate wastes and identify where to improve in the future.
 Furthermore, you can use those insights to eliminate wastes and identify where to improve in the future.

 By configuring and monitoring the cycle time of your workflow (the time a work item was actively worked upon), you will be able to measure how long it takes for work to get finished, and then analyze the slow-moving stages in your process.
-This allows you to uncover process bottlenecks and focus your improvement efforts on reducing the delivery time and boosting your productivity.
+This allows you to uncover process bottlenecks or constraints and focus your improvement efforts on reducing the delivery time and boosting your productivity.

 Key to achieving a significant process improvement is developing a system that automatically responds when a problem occurs.
 It allows anyone in your organization to stop the workflow or signal when they notice an abnormality.
 This raises an immediate awareness of the problem and improving it becomes everyone's goal.

-To achieve this, Lean proposes Jidoka – one of the pillars of the Toyota production system (TPS).
-It is also known as autonomation, or automation with a human touch.
-Originally developed for manufacturing, the method helps to ensure that you deliver defect-free products to your customers relying on 4 simple principles:
+To achieve this, Lean proposes Jidoka - one of the pillars of the Toyota production system (TPS).
+It is also known as autonomation or automation with a human touch.
+Originally developed for manufacturing, the method helps to ensure that you deliver defect-free products to your customers by relying on 4 simple principles:

 - Discover an abnormality;